miklevin/MikeLev.in/_posts/2024-09-24-fasthtml-cursor-ai-nix.md

 layout: post
 ---

-# FastHTML and Cursor AI on Linux, Mac & Windows

 I'm building a **FastHTML app with Cursor AI under NixOS**.
 The resulting Nix flake needs to be able to run on **Macs, Windows (under WSL), or Linux**.
 Talk about being off the beaten track and in the tech wilderness.
 But I'm going to make it work because there's a big payoff here.

 ## Navigating the Tech Wilderness